Introduction

 A Curveball in my Healing Journey: New Trauma

-Then I got coerced into an emotionally abusive marriage.
-It’s a long story, but suffice it to say that religious expectations (even though I was no longer religious) played a huge role.
-It’s hard to explain just how difficult it is to leave a fundamentalist religion.
-Intertwined with emotional abuse, sexual pressure and gaslighting were a big part of the marriage.
-I suffered a lot and finally got the courage (and enough support) to leave, and promised myself once again I would make a better life for myself.
+Then I found myself in a difficult marriage.
+It’s a long story, but religious expectations (even though I was no longer religious) played a huge role in my choosing to get married to a person I didn’t feel safe with in important ways.
+I suffered a lot, finally got the courage (and enough support) to leave, and promised myself again I would make a better life for myself.

-As his mental health issues worsened, I felt like my whole life, sexuality and my female body were linked to abuse and neglect.
-I’ve only mentioned two of my partners, but there were others.
-And it wasn’t just my partners.
-It was my parents and the church, and the culture I grew up in.
+At that time, I felt like my whole life, sexuality, and my female body were linked to abuse, neglect, or struggle.
+And it wasn’t just my sexual partners.
+It was my parents, the church, and the culture I grew up in.
 It was the men on the street, at the workplace, everywhere.

-I had spent 30+ years trying to defend my basic body rights and trying to create a loving sexual relationship in contexts where I was being actively destroyed by someone else’s trauma.
-No matter how hard I had tried to protect myself and find safety, I kept ending up back where I started.
+I felt like I had spent 30+ years trying to defend my basic body rights and trying to create a loving sexual relationship in contexts where someone else’s trauma was keeping me from feeling reliably safe.
+It seemed to me at that time that no matter how hard I had tried to protect myself and find safety, I kept ending up back where I started.
 I was exhausted and the female part of my body was refusing to continue to live in such conditions.
 As a psychologist, and as someone who knew about the mind-body connection to trauma, it was obvious my LS was literally my life story as told by my female body.

 Why Are There Hardly Any Mentions of Trauma in the Literature on LS?